On the degree of algebraic cycles on hypersurfaces: The Trento examples

 Now if $X\subset\PP^{n+1}$ is a very general hypersurface of degree~$d$, every curve on $X$ specializes to a curve $C\subset\pi(Y)$ of the same degree.
 For more details on this degeneration argument, see \cite[section~2]{soule-voisin}.
 Since $k\mid n!\cdot\deg C$, it follows that $k\mid n!\cdot f_n(d)$. \end{proof} \begin{corollary}[Koll\'ar] For all $n\ge3$ and $d\ge1$, we have In particular, we have $d\mid f_n(d^n)$ if $d$ is coprime to $n!$. \end{corollary} \begin{proof} We apply Lemma~\ref{lem:kollar} to $Y=\PP^n$ and $L=\Ocal_{\PP^n}(d)$. \end{proof} \begin{corollary}[Koll\'ar] For all $n\ge3$ and $d\ge4$, we have In particular, we have $d\mid f_n\left(\binom n2 d^{n-1}\right)$ if $d$ is coprime to $n!$. \end{corollary} \begin{proof} We take $Y=S\times\PP^{n-2}$ where $S\subset\PP^3$ is a very general surface of degree $d\ge4$.
 On $Y$, we consider the very ample line bundle

 Then we have $L^n=\binom n2d^{n-1}$ (note that the factor $\binom n2$ is accidentally missing in \cite{trento-examples}).
 If $B\subset Y$ is a curve, we obtain

 because $d$ divides the degree of the curve $\pr_1(B)\subset S$ by the Noether--Lefschetz theorem \cite{lefschetz}.
-Therefore, Lemma~\ref{lem:kollar} implies the result. \end{proof} \begin{corollary}[van Geemen, Debarre--Hulek--Spandaw] For all $n\ge3$ and $d\ge2^n+1$, we have In particular, we have $d\mid f_n(n!\cdot d)$ if $d$ is coprime to $(n-1)!$. \end{corollary} \begin{proof} Let $Y$ be a very general Abelian variety of dimension $n$ and let $L$ be a line bundle on $Y$ of type $(1,\ldots,1,d)$.
+Therefore, Lemma~\ref{lem:kollar} implies the result. \end{proof} \begin{corollary}[van Geemen, Debarre--Hulek--Spandaw] For all $n\ge3$ and $d\ge2^n+1$, we have In particular, we have $d\mid f_n(n!\cdot d)$ if $d$ is coprime to $(n-1)!$. \end{corollary} \begin{proof} Let $(Y,L)$ be a very general polarized Abelian variety of dimension $n$ and type $(1,\ldots,1,d)$.
 Then we have $L^n=n!\cdot d$.
 It was shown in \cite{debarre-hulek-spandaw} that the line bundle $L$ is very ample.

 Since $L$ is of type $(1,\ldots,1,d)$, we have

 for a suitable basis $\dd x_1,\ldots,\dd x_{2n}$ of $H^1(Y,\ZZ)$.
 From this we see that

 is not divisible by any integer larger than $1$.
 If $Y$ is very general, the algebraic classes in $H^{2n-2}(Y,\ZZ)$ are rational multiples of $c_1(L)^{n-1}$, and thus integral multiples of $c_1(L)^{n-1}/(n-1)!$.
 Therefore, the degree of every curve $B\subset Y$ is divisible by $L^n/(n-1)!=nd$.
 Hence, Lemma~\ref{lem:kollar} gives $nd\mid n!\cdot f_n(n!\cdot d)$. \end{proof}